E10116/Search-Implementations/README.md

-#AI homework
-#Implementation of greedy and A* search
+#Implementations of breadth-first, depth-first, limited depth-first, iterative-deepening depth-first, greedy, and A* searches